-- In the most recent Narnia film (The Voyage of the Dawn Treader), Edmund and Caspian find Eustace's smoldering clothes and assume something terrible's happened to him.
+- The Chronicles of Narnia: In The Voyage of the Dawn Treader, Edmund and Caspian find Eustace's smoldering clothes and assume something terrible has happened to him.
 It has, though not what they expect.

 - Another variant in Night of the Comet.
 After almost everyone on Earth goes outside to look at a comet, their bodies are reduced to a red dust, leaving their clothes scattered on the ground with the dust spilling out of them.